Citrix licensing technical overview

 License files.
 The files required to license your product.
 These files are stored on the License Server.

 Citrix Licensing Manager.
-The recommended License Server management method that enables the following:
+The recommended License Server management method.

 - Change these ports: